saltstack/salt/doc/topics/beacons/index.rst

 Configuring Beacons
 ===================

-Salt beacons does not require any changes to the system process that is being monitored, everything is configured using Salt.
+Salt beacons do not require any changes to the system process that is being monitored, everything is configured using Salt.

 Beacons are typically enabled by placing a ``beacons:`` top level block in the